andreypopp/react-stylesheet/README.md

 # react-stylesheet

-A component for React to inject stylesheets links into document's head.
+A component for React to inject stylesheet links into document's head.

 ## Installation